Templates How to Write Nursing Admission Notes with Templates & Examples

 What is a Nursing Admission Note?

-A Nursing Admission Note is a comprehensive record created by a nurse during a patient’s admission to a healthcare facility.
-It includes a detailed account of the patient’s current health status, medical history, and the planned approach for their care.
-This document is a key part of the patient’s medical record, aiding in diagnosis, treatment, and subsequent care.
+A Nursing Admission Note is a crucial document in a patient’s medical record, typically completed by a nurse upon a patient’s admission to a healthcare facility.
+It provides a comprehensive overview of the patient’s initial health status, medical history, and other pertinent information.
+This note helps healthcare providers understand the patient’s baseline condition and plan appropriate care.

 Tips for Writing Admission Notes